Introduction to Corporate Governance

 The Board is committed to ensuring that a strong governance framework operates throughout the Group, recognising that good corporate governance is a vital component to support management in their delivery of the Company’s strategic objectives, and to operate a sustainable business for the benefit of all stakeholders.
 The Board recognises that the process of identifying, developing and maintaining high standards of corporate governance suitable for the Company is ongoing and dynamic to reflect changes in the Company and its business, the composition of the Board and developments in corporate governance.

-The Board consider that the QCA Code is most appropriate to the size of the Company, the regulatory framework that applies to AIM companies and is best aligned to the expectations of the Company's stakeholders.
+The Board considers that the QCA Corporate Governance Code 2018 is most appropriate to the size of the Company, the regulatory framework that applies to AIM companies and is best aligned to the expectations of the Company’s stakeholders.
 The Board considers that the Company does not depart from any of the principles of the QCA Code and the relevant disclosures and explanations are set out in this Corporate Governance Statement.

 1. Establish a strategy and business model which promote long-term value for shareholders.